Christopher R. Kavanaugh

-Christopher Robert Kavanaugh (born 1980) is an American lawyer who is the United States Attorney for the Western District of Virginia.
+Christopher Robert Kavanaugh (born 1980) is an American attorney who served as the United States Attorney for the Western District of Virginia from 2021 to 2024.

 Education

 Kavanaugh received his Bachelor of Engineering from Georgia Tech in 2002 and a Juris Doctor from the University of Virginia School of Law in 2006.

 Career

 Kavanaugh was a law clerk for Judge James C. Cacheris of the United States District Court for the Eastern District of Virginia from 2006 to 2007.
 From 2007 to 2014, Kavanaugh was an Assistant United States Attorney in the United States Attorney's Office for the District of Columbia.

 Kavanaugh served as an assistant U.S. attorney for the Western District of Virginia from 2014 to 2021.
 In this role, he was the chief national security prosecutor, senior litigation counsel, and counsel to the United States attorney for the Western District of Virginia.
-He has served as senior counsel for the United States deputy attorney general..
+He has served as senior counsel for the United States deputy attorney general.
 Since 2011, he has been an adjunct professor at the University of Virginia School of Law, where he teaches federal criminal practice and trial advocacy.